-The expansion of Catuvellauni territory disturbed Rome and the Emperor Claudius decided to take matters in hand.
-He ordered a full scale Roman invasion of Britain.
+The expansion of Catuvellauni territory disturbed Rome and Emperor Claudius decided to take matters in hand.
+He ordered a full-scale Roman invasion of Britain.
 Not an expedition to establish client kingdoms, but a landing on British soil to establish a permanent presence in Britain.
-Contrary to popular belief, a number of the south east British kingdoms were helpful to the Romans and the Catuvellauni bit off more than they could cope with.
+Contrary to popular belief, a number of the south-east British kingdoms were helpful to the Romans and the Catuvellauni bit off more than they could cope with.

 The Roman Emperor Claudius sent Aulus Plautius and four legions into Britain.
 The Emperor himself also came to Britain during the campaign.
 The legions came up against guerrilla tactics but were able to move deep into the island of Britain.
 They won two major conflicts at the river Medway and the river Thames.
-At one of these battles Togodumus was killed but Caractacus was forced to flee while the Catuvellauni kingdom fell to direct Roman rule.
-The Emperor Claudius watched his victorious Legions march into Camulodunum – todays Colchester, Essex, England.
+At one of these battles, Togodumus was killed but Caractacus was forced to flee while the Catuvellauni kingdom fell to direct Roman rule.
+Emperor Claudius watched his victorious Legions march into Camulodunum – today's Colchester, Essex, England.
 It is worth pointing out that Camulodunum is regarded as being in the Trinovante kingdom during Boadicea’s revolt in 60 AD.
-So maybe the Trinovante, bordering Catuvellauni’s east may have welcomed the Romans as allies or they may also have been over run.
-Trinovantes certainly went against Rome in the future coming rebellion of the Iceni Queen during Emperor Nero’s reign.
+So maybe the Trinovante, bordering Catuvellauni’s east may have welcomed the Romans as allies or they may also have been overrun.
+Trinovantes certainly went to Rome in the future coming rebellion of the Iceni Queen during Emperor Nero’s reign.

 Caractacus fled west and remained at large encouraging British kingdoms like the Silures and Ordovices to fight the Roman invaders.
 These nations were in today’s Wales.
 Finally in 50 AD, some eight years after the fall of the Catuvellauni territory, Caractacus tried to take on the Roman army again.
 This was at the Battle of Cear Caradoc.